thegrill/grill/docs/source/index.rst

 Authoring
 =========

-To start authoring the ``production`` area is the one that defines everything that exists in a given project.
-From other areas to code names to organizational groups for assets.
+The ``production`` area is the one that defines everything that exists, from shows to areas, code names and organizational groups for assets.

 Indices and tables
 ------------------